sensson/puppet-powerdns/README.md

 #### powerdns::config

 All PowerDNS settings can be managed with `powerdns::config`.
+Depending on the backend we will set a few configuration settings by default: `launch`, `gmysql-user`, `gmysql-password`, `gmysql-dbname` and `gmysql-supermaster-query`.
+All other variables can be changed as follows:

 ```
-powerdns::config { 'launch':
+powerdns::config { 'api':
 	ensure => present,
-	setting => 'launch',
+	setting => 'api',
-	value => 'gmysql',
+	value => 'yes',
 	type => 'authorative',
 }
 ```